-You only have one Account Number but may have multiple card numbers.
-Even if you have a few different card numbers (such as a different number for Amex and Visa or different numbers for additional cardholders), you’ll be able to see transaction details for all the cards on your account statement.
+You only have one Account Number, but you may have multiple card numbers on the one account.
+Even if you have a few different card numbers (such as different numbers for additional cardholders), you’ll be able to see transaction details for all the cards on your account statement.

-This amount is the remaining amount you can spend on your credit card account as at the end of the Statement Period.
-This amount may not be the same as your current available credit limit, for example it may not include transactions made on the same day as the statement closing date.
+This amount is the remaining amount you can spend on your credit card account as at the end of the Statement Date shown on your statement.
+This amount may not include transactions that are in the process of being posted to your credit card account.

-This is your outstanding balance at the beginning of the Statement Period.
+This is your outstanding balance at the beginning of the Statement Period shown on your statement.

-This is the amount of interest charged to your credit card in this statement period.
+This is the amount of interest charged to your credit card in Statement Period shown on your statement.